 Like Cambodia unexploded ordinances can be a major issue in Laos.
 The issues with land mines is much lower but the USA dropped an amazing amount of bombs in very remote areas of the jungles.
 If you see and unexploded ordinance in the wilderness, such as bomb or even a bomb casing, do not touch it or get near it.
 Just walk away very slowly and report it to local authorities.

 Most provincial capitals have internet access, particularly those that a more popular with tourists.
-In Luang Prabang and Vientiane rates are usually very reasonable at about US$0.50 to US$1.50 per hour.
+Most hotels and hostels will provide wifi for free in touristic places.
+In Luang Prabang and Vientiane rates at an internet shop are usually very reasonable at about US$0.50 to US$1.50 per hour.
 In more remote towns where competition is low, rates are a fair bit higher at around US$3 to US$6 per hour.
 If you're looking to save a bit of money, it's best to save your emailing until you reach the larger towns and cities.

 See also: International Telephone Calls